shbrainard/fieldMaps/README.md

 `plant_file=\<path to csv with specific layout around cross ids and counts\>`

-This can have lots of columns with identifying information that will be retained, but must have a column called "Cross_ID" and a column called "Counts"
+This can have lots of columns with identifying information that will be retained, but at present, there must be a column called "Cross_ID" and a column called "Counts"

 `output_file=\<path to write output csv\>`